Birthgap — global fertility and the timing of parenthood

 Future Worker Gap (FWG)

 The Future Worker Gap (FWG) for Estonia stands at 47.6% in 2024.
 There was a marked increase versus 2023 (up 5.7pp).
 Across the most recent five-year window (2020–2024), FWG has been rising with an average of 36.2%.
 Against the oldest decade baseline on record (2020s, 36.2%), the FWG stands higher by about 11.4pp.
+Globally ranking is not available because the country is outside the current rankable comparison set.
+Within Europe ranking is not available because the country is outside the current rankable comparison set.

 Future Worker Gap (FWG) over the decades